Resources Frequently Asked Questions

 The retention policy for consumer data is 4 years.

-The average Sperlonga dispute resolution is completed in 3 business days.
-We only need one person from the management company, or a single point of contact from the HOA, to verify account information.
+The average time for dispute resolution at Sperlonga is 5.6 days.
+We only need one person from the management company or data furnisher to verify account information.
 Sperlonga takes care of at least 95% of the customer communication and effort required to resolve a dispute.
 Under FCRA regulations, disputes/investigations must be completed within 30 calendar days.